 When we arrived in St. Petersburg, we’ve officially arrived in Europe.
 Cosmopolitan city with great coffee and architecture!
 The grandiose building nearly puts Paris to shame.

-Train: 767A Sapsan – rzd.ru $45/person
+St. Petersburg to Moscow Train: 767A Sapsan – rzd.ru $45/person

-Lodge: Family $0/person
+Lodging in Moscow: Family $0/person

 Kyiv was our first stop outside of Russia.
 We extended our Trans-Siberian train ride all the way to France.
 A fascinating city with a complex history.
 Ukraine is certainly a country I would like to spend more time exploring!